-It accuses JPMorgan of hastening its collapse by using what it learned in that role to extract $8.6 billion of collateral in the four business days ahead of the Chapter 11 filing.
+JPMorgan was Lehman’s main clearing bank, handling third-party dealings.
+Lehman accuses JPMorgan of hastening the bankruptcy by using what it learned in that capacity to extract $8.6 billion of collateral in the four business days prior to the Sept.
+15, 2008, Chapter 11 filing.

-Citing Iksil’s “practice of intentional mismarking,” Lehman said it wanted to review trades that led to an “unjustified” $273.3 million collateral call on Sept.
-9, 2008, which JPMorgan reversed the next day.
+Citing Iksil’s “practice of intentional mismarking,” Lehman said it wanted to review trades that led to a large, “unjustified” collateral call on Sept.
+9, 2008.

-In addition, Lehman said it wanted to question Iksil over how the Chief Investment Office managed JPMorgan’s exposure to what was once Wall Street’s fourth-largest investment bank.
+Lehman also said it wanted to review how the Chief Investment Office managed JPMorgan’s exposure to what was once Wall Street’s fourth-largest investment bank.

-According to Lehman, Iksil’s lawyers have indicated he will not cooperate without an official request through international channels.
-Lehman has asked U.S. Bankruptcy Judge James Peck in Manhattan for permission to start that process.
+Lehman said Iksil’s lawyers have indicated he will not cooperate without an official request, prompting it to ask U.S. Bankruptcy Judge James Peck for permission to start the process.